NIVeriStandAdd-Ons/Ballard-MIL-STD-1553-Custom-Device/README.md

 ### Quality, Limitations ###

 - This IP is new.
+Testing was done with XML examples available here.
 - This IP doesn't support Parameters (from and to Words).
 This is described in Issue #2.
-- Issues numbering, below 4, can refer to 2 different things (in the commits comments) as the repository was imported from a first private repository but issues not imported.
+- Github Issues numbering: below 4, can refer to 2 different things (in the commits comments) as the repository was imported from a first private repository but issues not imported.
+- Scenario we monitor RTs only (not simulated) has not been tested at all.

 ### Hardware Configuration Files Examples ###

 This IP comes with some XML HW examples available here: https://github.com/NIVeriStandAdd-Ons/Ballard-MIL-STD-1553-Custom-Device/tree/master/Example%20Database
+- "1553_HW_Reference_007.xml".
+This example doesn't need external wiring.
+This example shows different frame types including some broadcast.
+There is one BC and couple of RTs simulated on Channel 0.
+- "1553_HW_Reference_007_BC Ch0_RTs Ch1.xml".
+This example needs external wiring between Channel 0 and Channel 1.
+This example shows different frame types including some broadcast.
+There is one BC and couple of RTs simulated.
+BC runs on Channel 0 and RTs run on Channel 1.

+In XML file, it's important to note that Buffers attached to Messages need to have the right size, particularly for the RTs.
+The code detects the actual size of requested Buffer to figure-out the NI-VeriStand Channels to be allocated.

 ### Built Dependencies ###